-When Should You Reapply Sunscreen After Swimming or Heavy Sweat?
+When to Reapply Sunscreen After Swimming or Sweating

 Sunscreen sounds simple until the day involves water, heat, and movement.
 Then the label starts mattering much more.
 Swimming and heavy sweat change the practical life of sunscreen because the product is not being worn under normal conditions anymore.
 That is why reapplication becomes the real protection question, not just whether sunscreen was used that morning.